prominence-eosc/docs/running-jobs.md

 It is possible for failing tasks to be retried but by default this will not happen.
 The maximum number of retries can be specified using the `--task-retries` option to `prominence create`.

 It is also possible for failing jobs to be retried.
-A maximum number of retries can be specified using the `--retries` option.
+The maximum number of retries can be specified using the `--retries` option.

 ### Cloning jobs
 If a job fails it's also possible to re-run the original job using `prominence clone`.
 This creates a copy of an existing job, for